Thursday, December 31, 2020

 Ours is a cancel culture in which art is permitted to serve a political purpose or none at all.
 In other words, any art that is not propaganda is to be censored, bowdlerized, suppressed, cancelled, eliminated, or destroyed.
 Right now it is statuary that is bearing the brunt of the anti-art, anti-history, and anti-culture movement in the West.
 Once the destroyers are done with sculpture, they are certain to move on to other forms.
 Museums and libraries are likely targets.
 The nation's cultural and educational institutions should probably start thinking about how they're going to protect their collections.
 After all, it's a lot easier for a single destroyer to slip into the stacks and burn everything there is about Andrew Jackson or Christopher Columbus than it is to topple a statue.
 The act might not be as public or ostentatious, but it would be effective nonetheless.
 If the goal is to destroy the past and all knowledge of the past, then words and images must go into the memory hole in the same way that statues are decapitated, burned, dumped into lakes, or dragged through city streets like an American serviceman in Mogadishu.

 Movies, too, are being cancelled.
 Gone with the Wind (1939) has joined Song of the South (1946) on the list of forbidden works.
-Never mind that it includes a performance by Hattie McDaniel, the first by a black actor to win an Academy Award.
+Never mind that it includes a performance by Hattie McDaniel, the first by a black actor or actress to win an Academy Award.
 We cannot be permitted to see it.
 Other movies and television shows can't be far behind.

 Animated film hasn't escaped the wrath of the cancelers and destroyers.
 Hank Azaria, an American of Sephardic Jewish extraction, can now no longer provide the voice for the South-Asian character Apu on The Simpsons.
 Instead, Apu and other characters in animated series will have "race"-appropriate actors speak in their voices.
 It is one of the absurdities of our age that actors, who are in the business of pretending to be something they are not, will not be permitted to pretend to be something they are not.